 A grant of \$97,000 was received from Caltrans for trail planning and \$100,000 from the Coastal Conservancy for project management, design and hydrology studies.
+In fiscal years 2012-13 and 2013-14 work will continue on the planning process.

 In the fall of 2002, a grant for \$985,000 was received from the Department of Water Resources to complete engineered drawings and begin construction of the project.
 The improvements between Fifth Street and the Railroad were constructed in the fall of 2004 and between Fifth and Sixth Streets in 2006-07.
 In 2007-08, a contract was approved for improvements along the U.S. Post Office property.
-In 2010-11 for the Phase III improvements between Sixth and Eighth Street were successfully completed.
+In 2010-11for the Phase III improvements between Sixth and Eighth Street were successfully completed.
 These improvements included a multi use trail along the Post Office property.